 All too often children do not feel heard.
 For difficult conversations, allow them to share, or not share, in their own words, and practice active listening.
 Listen to their words, the tone in their voice, their pauses, when they search for words, their body language.

-The day after the election, I was most concerned about my middle- schooler.
+The day after the election, I was most concerned about my middle-schooler.
 What would she see and hear?
 What conversations would she have?
 Would the tension of grief and celebration be evident to her?

-One the way to church that night, I asked, “How was school today?
+On the way to church that night, I asked, “How was school today?
 Did anyone talk about the election?”
 She shared her experience with a close friend who supported a different candidate than us.
 She said she knew her friend did not support the same candidate as her, but she was her friend, and she didn’t judge her.
 She then went on to share pieces of their conversation.
 I was amazed.
-I think my middle schooler may be better at hard conversations than I am.
+I think my middle-schooler may be better at hard conversations than I am.

 I asked and listened.
 In doing so, my child shared more than I could have ever known if I had not allowed her the space to share.

-Keep the dialogue straight forward and honest.
+Keep the dialogue straightforward and honest.
 Avoid the use of coded, complex or too-simplified language.
 Avoid graphic information or images.

 “Too often we seek to change the narrative for children.”